mkoohafkan/mkoohafkan.github.io/_posts/2017-01-19-using-github-to-host-blog-comments.md

 disable the system in the future).
 Within the comments template, you need to use Javascript to pull the issue comments using the GitHub API.
-However, the API has changed significantly, so I had to modify the script to use the right element names:
+However, the API has changed significantly, so I had to modify the script to use the right element names.
+Also, apparently datejs went extinct some time ago, so I replaced the datejs code with the standard Javascript date functionality.

 {% highlight javascript %}
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.1.1/jquery.min.js"></script>
-<script type="text/javascript" src="http://www.datejs.com/build/date.js"></script>
 <script type="text/javascript">
   function loadComments(data) {
     for (var i=0; i<data.length; i++) {